 The results displayed so far have depicted mean hazards, i.e., a single weighted-average result of the full seismic source and ground motion model logic trees.
 However, it is also instructive to review the full range of values permitted by the input models.
 Figure 20 shows the PGA hazard curves on rock for each logic tree end branch (i.e., a "realization") for the city of Santiago (70.6931°W, 19.4792°N), as well as the mean PGA computed from the weighted average of each realization.
-The figure reveals that the PGA with a 10% POE in 50 years span >0.2g around the mean value of 0.6g, and ~0.5g for 2% POE in 50 years around the mean value of 1.2g.
-Additionally, the distribution of hazard values at 2% POE in

-50 years is bimodal, indicating that one epistemic uncertainty - most likely the weighting schematic used to construct the distributed seismicity sources - is having a significant impact on the hazard.
+The figure reveals that the PGA with a 10% POE in 50 years span >0.2g around the mean value of 0.5g, and ~0.4g for 2% POE in 50 years is bimodal, indicating that one epistemic uncertainty, most likely the weighting schematic used to construct the distributed seismicity sources, is having a significant impact on the hazard.